 I want a hot shower, air conditioning, a large bed with fresh sheets ...
 Tonight, I forget my backpacking habits!

-The taxi drops me at the foot of the big building of the Puteri Pacific Hotel.
-Perfect !
-Two Frenchmen, with whom I dive in Tioman, had made me an enticing description of the establishment.
-They are lodged by Total, for whom they work.
+The cab drops me off at the foot of the tall building at the Puteri Pacific Hotel.
+Perfect!
+Two Frenchmen, with whom I dived in Tioman, had given me an attractive description of the establishment.
+They are staying there with Total, for whom they work.

 One guy rushes to carry my luggage, another holds me the door.